 Buckingham Palace was originally a large townhouse, when it was built in 1703 but, it was purchased 60 years later by the monarchy.
 It was extended and three new sides of the square palace were constructed in a hurry ready for Queen Victoria to take up residence in 1837.

 Buckingham Palace opens to the public for two months every summer.
 If you are due to be in London at this time, book your tickets way in advance and ensure you are on time for your slot.
-Tours take you through several staterooms but sadly, you won’t be poking around the Queens bedrooms.
+Tours take you through several staterooms but sadly, you won’t be poking around the late Queen Elizabeth II bedroom.
 If you visit outside of visiting season, you can check out the gift shop on the corner of Buckingham Gate and Palace Street (not the most original names).

 Most guides recommend you go and see the Changing of the Guards but it looks like such a scrum that we have never bothered in 13 years of living here.
 If you do choose to do it, go early and maintain your spot fiercely.
 You can see the timings for the Changing of the Guards here.